openvinotoolkit/openvino/docs/notebooks/121-convert-to-openvino-with-output.rst

 .. parsed-literal::

+    2023-09-08 23:06:13.646146: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
+You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
+To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
+    2023-09-08 23:06:13.679884: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
+    To enable the following instructions: AVX2 AVX512F AVX512_VNNI FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.
+    2023-09-08 23:06:14.259953: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-475/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/distilbert/modeling_distilbert.py:223: TracerWarning: torch.tensor results are registered as constants in the trace.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-499/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/distilbert/modeling_distilbert.py:223: TracerWarning: torch.tensor results are registered as constants in the trace.
 You can safely ignore this warning if you use this function to create tensors out of constant variables that would be the same every time you call this function.
 In any other case, this might cause the trace to be incorrect. mask, torch.tensor(torch.finfo(scores.dtype).min)